 Note 1: Chinese ROM may be meant for China but this doesn’t mean that you can’t use it outside of China.

 Note 2: The Chinese version doesn’t have Google apps but you can still get them by downloading the Google Installer.
 In the Global version, you can obviously avoid all that trouble because they are already pre-installed.

 In addition, if you flash the ROM or do a regular format, the Google apps won’t be retained like they do in the Global Version.
 You’ll have to download them from scratch.

 Note 3: As far as their pricing is concerned, the Global ROM is much pricier so if you are on a limited budget, it would be better to just get the Chinese version and manually download the Google apps that you need.

 Note 4: The Chinese version has its own app store which is very similar and large like Google’s Play Store.

 Note 5: The Chinese ROM only has 3 languages: traditional and simplified Chinese, and English.
 As a result, their app store has a lot of Chinese words in there which can be pretty annoying if you only speak English.

 Note 6: The Global version doesn’t give you the option to change the font style of your phone.
 This is something that the Chinese version does really well.

 Note 7: The Chinese ROM’s keyboards are not that great so it’s recommended to download and install new ones from Google Play Store.

 Note 8: Chinese ROM comes with quite a lot of unnecessary apps if you don’t live in China.
-Also, many of their high quality themes are locked and you need to purchase them with Mi credits.
-On the contrary, the Global ROM offers all of them for free.
+Also, many of their high-quality themes are locked and you need to purchase them with Mi credits.
+On the contrary, Global ROM offers all of them for free.